Table of Contents

 3. Kwikset 99140-024 SmartCode 914 Traditional Smart Lock Keypad Electronic Deadbolt Door Lock

-Kwikset locks can be found in homes everywhere, but the brand’s 914 Z-Wave SmartCode Electronic UL Deadbolt is definitely one of its finest creations to date.
+Kwikset can be found in homes everywhere, but the brand’s 914 Z-Wave SmartCode Electronic UL Deadbolt is one of its finest creations to date.

 While the lock’s metal housing is strong and thick, it’s the smart technology behind this Z-Wave that steals the show.

-You see, this dual traditional deadbolt and combination door lock features Home Connect Technology, which allows the lock to wirelessly communicate via Z-Wave with a variety of home security and automation systems.
+You see, this dual traditional deadbolt and combination lock features Home Connect Technology, which allows the lock to wirelessly communicate via Z-Wave with a variety of home automation systems.

 With it, you can lock and unlock the door remotely, check the status of the lock, and even receive text and email notifications.